tparker48/Stilson_Moog_Filter_JUCE/README.md

 - The code for the filter was based on the following post from musicdsp.org :
   - https://www.musicdsp.org/en/latest/Filters/145-stilson-s-moog-filter-code.html

-- Running the test/example application would require a JUCE installation on your machine
+- Building the test/example application would require a JUCE installation on your machine
 - Adding the filter to your project is as simple as dragging StilsonMoogFilter.h and StilsonMoogFilter.cpp into your own JUCE project via Projucer

 ## Usage